osirumijiihude/osirumijiihude/README.md

 ## Hello there👋🏽, thanks for dropping by.
-👨🏽‍🚀 My name is Osi, i'm a 17y/o self-taught full stack web and mobile app developer from Harare, Zimbabwe.
+👨🏽‍🚀 My name is Osi, i'm a 17y/o web and mobile app developer from Harare, Zimbabwe.
 I'm passionate about astronomy🪐, climate change🐳 and anything to do with robots🤖 (*which is why i also love coding*).

 **Languages and tools:**